10 Life-changing Lessons From The Longest Ever Study On Human Happiness! Dr. Robert Waldinger | E246

 Notable Quotes

-Loneliness is toxic and has effects on health comparable to smoking and obesity.
+Loneliness is a health risk comparable to smoking and obesity

-Many people spend their time on goals that don't actually make them happy.
+People are spending their time on things that don't actually make them happy

 Products Mentioned